Click to jump to the corresponding section in this page

 Expanding the Remote Work System

 Konica Minolta is working diligently to reform work styles.
 One key element of this effort is enabling employees to work without being tied to a single location.
 In April 2017, Konica Minolta, Inc. launched a remote work system for all employees.
-The system allows employees to work at home and other places away from the office, enabling them to shorten their commute and other travel time and to work in a variety of different ways.
 The remote work system is also being expanded at its sales companies in and outside of Japan.

 - RPA(Robotic Process Automation): Automating routine business process on a personal computer

 Finding ways to help employees balance work and childcare responsibilities

 As part of its support for employees' work-life balance, Konica Minolta, Inc. strives to provide an environment in which employees can focus on work and perform to the best of their abilities with peace of mind, even while raising children.
 In recognition of its activities, Konica Minolta received Platinum Kurumin certification from Japan's Ministry of Health, Labour and Welfare in August 2017.

 Support for Women Balancing Childcare and Career Goals

 The childcare leave system at Konica Minolta, Inc. has steadily taken root since its introduction in 1992, and the leave acquisition rate is now 100%.
 The rate of employees returning to work after childcare leave is also steady at 100%.

 In response to the concern of daycare waiting lists, employees with infants are able to take childcare leave until the child reaches the age of 2 years and 3 months, so that even babies born in February or March have two opportunities to get into daycare in the usual registration month of April.
 Moreover, the company provides salary assistance during a childcare leave period that exceeds the term of childcare leave benefit payment.